paulofelipefeitosa/distributed-union-find/README.md

 # Solution

-**TODO**: A Distributed implementation of Disjoint Sets Union a.k.a Union-Find.
+A Distributed implementation of Disjoint Sets Union a.k.a Union-Find.

+**TODO**: more detailed description of the algorithm

 ## Install